jdmonin/JSettlers2/Readme.md

 ### Server Startup

 Start the server with the following command
-(server requires Java 6 JRE or higher, or JDK 6 or higher):
+(server requires Java JDK 6 or higher, or JRE version 6, 7, or 8):

     java -jar JSettlersServer.jar